Skip to main content

 How you'll learn

 Assessment methods include coursework and exams.
-As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.
+Some assessments count towards your degree.
+There are also ongoing assessments to gather feedback and build on your learning.

 Entry requirements